-66 Table was developed using the modified-cash-based Financial Management System.
+&lt;sup>66 Table was developed using the modified-cash-based Financial Management System.
 This is the statistical series that Canada produces that is the most consistent and compatible with statistical series of other governments and those used by the OECD and IMF.
 Data for employees are used as opposed to FTEs.
-67 As at March 24, 2020, based on the other series of other series are used as opposed to FTEs.